BernardinD/PhotoWordFind/README.md

   > android/app/debug.keystore
 ```

-The `scripts/bootstrap.ps1` script installs `gcloud`, signs in to your Google
+The `scripts/bootstrap.ps1` script installs `gcloud` and the Firebase CLI,
-account, downloads the keystore, and registers its fingerprint with Firebase
+signs in to both services, downloads the keystore, and registers its
-automatically on Windows.
+fingerprint with Firebase automatically on Windows.

 ### Recommended storage
 Keep the keystore in Secret Manager so it can be fetched securely from any